HOW MY COVID LAYOFF WAS ACTUALLY A BLESSING: IT WAS THE 1ST STEP OF 6 IN ESCAPING THE 9-5

 Knowing the money I realistically planned to invest was in the $2000+ range, I committed to two things based on the research in Step 4:

-2-Technology.
-I chose to spend $1397 on Groove, a special price for a lifetime platinum membership, while it is in the beta phase.
+- Technology.
+I chose to spend $1397 on Groove, a special price for a lifetime platinum membership, while it was in the beta phase.

-Here is why, all based on research, one-on-one conversations, and discussions on my valuable Facebook groups:
+Here is why I did this, all based on research, one-on-one conversations, and discussions on my valuable Facebook groups:

 - I purchased a year of WordPress (the premium .com version) to test out the idea of a blog at the cost of approximately $100.
 Three months into it, I knew I wanted to move forward, and I couldn’t earn a full-time income with it.
 I needed to either convert to the .org version and get hosting services or build onto a new platform better suited to monetization opportunities.
 There would be a cost.